4ian/GDevelop/newIDE/docs/Supported-JavaScript-features-and-coding-style.md

 # Supported JavaScript features and coding styles

-> *tl;dr:* the game engine is a classic "ES5" JavaScript project and needs caution.
+> *tl;dr:* the game engine is a classic "ES5" JavaScript project and requires caution.
 The editor is a modern, shiny codebase with bundling and latest JavaScript features.

 ## For the game engine (GDJS) and extensions